dlbeswick/gio-sync/README.md

 ## Only Linux is supported

 If you have Windows, you probably don't need this program anyway.

+## File attributes aren't synced

+This is because of the focus on MTP, and because of MTP's general lack of support for setting file attributes.

+## Symlinks

+Please see the program help for more information about symlink handling.

 ## If you need something, let me know